 Teams built everything from augmented reality, fantasy cycling games, chat bots, advanced analytics, and intuitive dashboards to virtual race assistants, and produced pitch decks, videos, and – in some cases – working prototypes.

 The competition was won by team, ‘Mark Codendish’ from South Africa.
 Their fantasy cycling game concept let viewers choose their teams, compete against their friends, as well as an NTT fantasy team, driven by a machine-learning algorithm.

 We’re investing in growing our portfolio of great content.

-Clicking below will display content from any of the 28 remarkable brands coming together as NTT.
+Clicking below will display content from any of the leading technology service providers coming together as NTT Ltd.